postcss/postcss-cli/README.md

             directory, for use with --dir                               [string] --poll    Use polling for file watching.
 Can optionally pass polling interval;
             default 100 ms
-  --config  Set a custom path to look for a config file                 [string]
+  --config  Set a custom directory to look for a config file            [string]

 Options:
   --version  Show version number                                       [boolean]